osuosl-cookbooks/rdiff-backup/README.md

 ### Filesystem Attributes:

 * `['fs']['enable']` - Whether to perform filesystem backups of clients, default "true" (must be enabled for any filesystem backups to run)
+* `['fs']['job-defaults']` - Map of job attributes to use as the defaults for all filesystem jobs running on the server, defaults below
-* `['fs']['jobs']` - Map of jobs to run for all clients, where each key is a source dir to back up (or `''` to set defaults) and each value is a hash of attributes specific to that job, defaults below
+* `['fs']['jobs']` - Map of jobs to run for all clients, where each key is a source dir to back up and each value is a map of job attributes specific to all jobs of the same name (filesystem path) running on the server, defaults below

 ### MySQL Attributes:

 * `['mysql']['enable']` - Whether to perform MySQL backups of clients by default, default "true" (must be enabled for any mysql backups to run)
+* `['mysql']['job-defaults']` - Map of job attributes to use as the defaults for all MySQL jobs running on the server, defaults below
-* `['mysql']['jobs']` - Map of jobs to run for all clients, where each key is a database to back up (or `''` to set defaults) and each value is a hash of attributes specific to that job, defaults below
+* `['mysql']['jobs']` - Map of jobs to run for all clients, where each key is the name of a MySQL database to back up and each value is a map of job attributes specific to all jobs of the same name (MySQL database name) running on the server, defaults below

 ## Client Attributes:

 These attributes are set on rdiff-backup clients and apply defaults to all jobs for that client, overriding server defaults.

 All starting with `node['rdiff-backup']['client']`: